 As such, it is important to keep an eye out for anything that seems amiss in your mouth.

 Oral cancer is hard to diagnose because it often isn’t even visible until it has already started to metastasize.

 However, some of the telltale signs include: white, red, or speckled lumpy spots; sores; raised bumps; open wounds; ulcers; bleeding in the mouth; pain when swallowing; difficulty moving your jaw; and so forth.

 As a rule, if something doesn’t feel or look right, it probably isn’t!
 It is always in your best interest to let us take a look from our professional perspective.

 Minimizing Your Risk

-There are some things you can do to lower your chances of developing cancer.
+There are some things you can do to preventing oral cancer, or lower your chances of developing it.

 Smoking tobacco products is a major oral cancer risk factor!